 DAF=(Scf/ton)/(Coal decimal volume) when more than 1% Coal.

 The Gas Shale model determines gas reserves from a relationship between desorption or total gas in scf/ton and a log or a Calculated Curve.
 This relationship needs to be determined from lab and log data.
 If an average scf/ton is known that can be used.
 Gas Shales generally have high GR, lower bulk density and higher resistivity than other shales.
-This results in a higher Rwa (porosity*porosity*Rt).
-A GR log is needed to estimate Gas Shale volume.
+This results in a higher Rwa (Rt*porosity^m).
+At the minimum, a GR log is needed to estimate Gas Shale volume in the lithology track.

 1. Import data in the normal way with File/Import.

 2. After checking data import with Logs/View Log Values.... and Plot Logs select Models/Eval Mineral Models/Gas Shale... .
-GR, 3-Mineral PEF and 3-Mineral Sonic lithology models may be used if the appropriate logs are available.
+GR, 3-Mineral PEF, 3-Mineral Sonic and 5-Mineral lithology models may be used if the appropriate logs are available.

-First the GR, the only model available before version 6 will be described.
+First the GR, the only lithology model available before JLog version 6 will be described using a relationship between SCF/ton and the bulk density (DEN) log.

 Enter the GR clay and GR gas shale values.
-The equation used to compute Gas Shale volume displayed in Eval Lithology Track is displayed in the dialog.
+The equation used to compute Gas Shale volume is displayed in Eval Lithology track is displayed in the dialog below.
+Any GR above 200 is to be due to Gas Shale.

-3. Eval/Net Gas Shale Pay... enter the scf gas/ton relationship, drainage area and select a filter to define Net Pay.
+3. With Eval/Net Gas Shale Pay... enter the SCF Gas/ton relationship, drainage area and select a filter to define Net Pay.

 4. The rest of the evaluation is carried on in the normal way.
-Use Eval/View Eval Answers... over 10 feet to check models in the upper split window.
+Use Eval/View Gas Shale Answers... over 10 feet to check models in the upper split window.

-5. The Calculate Quick Gas Shale Net Pay summary looks like this:
+5. The Eval/Calculate Quick Gas Shale Net Pay summary looks like this:

 6. Eval/Plot Eval at 5 inch/100 feet (1/240)... gives the following plot.

-8. For the 3-Mineral PEF example Quartz and Calcite names and default values are used.
-GAS SHALE RHOG=2.85 and U=11.0 are estiamted from the RHOmaa-Umaa plot shown earlier.
+8. For the Gas Shale...
+3-Mineral PEF example QUARTZ and CALCITE names and default values are used.
+GAS SHALE RHOG=2.85 and U=11.0 are estimated from the RHOmaa-Umaa plot.

 9. At this point the lithology model for the Eval Lithology track is set up just like it would be in a 3-Mineral PEF Eval model.

-11. The Calculate Quick Gas Shale Net Pay summary follows.
+11. The Eval/Calculate Quick Gas Shale Net Pay... summary follows below.

-The Source Rock model includes calculations of S1 (free thermally extractble hydrocarbons) and S2 (present day source potential) converted to BBL Oil knowing API oil gravity.
-A hypothetical example of S2 calculation based on data from Passey et al. follows.
-The separate Source Rock User Manual is available for this model.
-Just open SourceRock.html in Source Rock User Manual with a web browser
+The Source Rock model includes calculations of S1 (free thermally extractable hydrocarbons) and S2 (present day source potential) converted to BBL Oil knowing API oil gravity.
+The separate Source & Tight Oil Manual is available for this model.
+Just open SourceRock.html in Source & Tight Oil Manual with a web browser where you will find step-by-step workflows for up to 6 Source Rock techniques plus tight oil identification methods and the infamous BRIT indicator.

 Before working with the JLog Source Rock model and associated Calculated Curves it is recommended that one read Passey, Q. R., Creany, S., Kulla, J. B., Moretti, F. J. and Stroud, J. D., 1990, A Practical Model for Organic Richness from Porosity and Resistivity Logs: American Association of Petroleum Geologists Bulletin, v.
 74/12, p.
-1777-1794.
+1777-1794 and Haecker, Carvajal & White, 2016, Comparison of Organic Matter Correlations in North American Shale Plays: SPWLA 57th Annual Logging Symposium, paper Q.

-If a clay indicator is selected with the Sigma Clay Sw model Clay, Mineral-1 and PHIE are displayed in Track V of the the Evaluation plot.
-PHIE is in Track IV.
+If a clay indicator is selected with the Sigma Clay Sw model Clay, Mineral-1 and PHIE are displayed in the lithology track of the Evaluation plot.
+PHIE is in Track 4.

-If a clay indicator is selected with the Sigma Clean Sw model then Clay, Mineral-1 and are PHIE in Track V of the the Evaluation plot.
-PHIT is in Track IV.
+If a clay indicator is selected with the Sigma Clean Sw model then Clay, Mineral-1 and are PHIE in lithology track of the the Evaluation plot.
+PHIT is in Track 4.

-If no clay indicator is selected with the Sigma Clean Sw only Mineral-1 and PHIT are displayed in Track V and PHIT in Track IV.
+If no clay indicator is selected with the Sigma Clean Sw only Mineral-1 and PHIT are displayed in Track 5 (lithology track) and PHIT in Track 4.

 Step by step Pulsed Neutron model instructions follow.